 "Joining the Maritime Merchants Society was one of the best decisions I’ve made in SMU.
 The club provided me with ample resources and opportunities to pursue my interest in commodities.
 Above that, it allowed me to meet like-minded peers and seniors, many of whom became my closest friends in SMU."

 SOE: Year 3

-The instructors are students who are well-versed with commodity-related studies, many with experiences from internships and industry attachments.
+The instructors are senior year students who are well-versed with commodity-related studies, many with experiences from internships and industry attachments.

 The club is open to all students.
-However, students interested are encouraged to declare majors in ITT and MBOT to receive emails with regards to the upcoming activities planned.
+However, students interested are encouraged to declare majors in Finance (ITT) and Operations Management (MBOT) to receive emails with regards to the upcoming activities planned.

 Members of MMS and with majors in ITT & MBOT have first-access to internship opportunities and announcements with commodities and shipping companies.

 The club partners with global firms to give members the chance to learn more about the firms and network with people there.
 The club organises overseas learning journeys which enable members to get a macro view of the industries that they are interested in.

 No, prior experiences and background knowledge are not required.